HSF/packaging/RelocatableSoftware/README.md

                 +- resource.txt <-------------- reads
 ```

-If `SLPackage` is relocatable, then we can move its contents across the filesystem, e.g.:
+If `SLPackage` is relocatable, then we can move it across the filesystem, e.g.:

 ```
 $ mv /home/user/Projects/SLPackage /home/user/Another/Workspace